-When seasonal allergies strike, they bring a variety of problematic symptoms.
-These could include itchy and watery eyes, sneezing, runny nose, and sore throat.
+When seasonal allergies strike, they bring a variety of symptoms.
+These could include itchy and watery eyes, sneezing, runny nose, and/or sore throat.
 Many people look to the upcoming Spring as a season of taking over-the-counter drugs.
 It doesn’t have to be that way!
 Even though you may feel better temporarily, medicating with anti-histamines isn’t a healthy or sustainable option.
 Doing so gradually weakens the liver by stopping histamine function, and lowers immune resilience in the long term.
-Instead, consider using a variety of daily natural therapies that support how the body responds to seasonal allergies.
+Instead, consider using a variety of daily natural therapies (including vitamin D) that support how the body responds to seasonal allergies.
 You can work on getting your body ready NOW so you’ll have less symptoms LATER.

 We have so many suggestions for you during allergy season, that you can choose a variety of ways to support your body and see which combination works best.
 Today and in the coming weeks, we’ll cover many great things to help.
 These small changes can add up over time to bring you lasting relief!

 What is this Allergic Response?

 “Allergy” refers to any condition in which the body mounts an attack on a specific substance that doesn’t do the same for everyone.
 People can experience allergic reactions to foods, chemicals, plants, animals, dust, or a variety of tree and grass pollens.

 An allergy is a normal immune response gone into overdrive.
 An invader of some kind enters the body, and the body has an inflammatory reaction—often consisting of excess mucus forming at the site of invasion.
 Usually this healthy and normal reaction rids the body of the threat.
 What is not normal is when the body escalates this response against something that is not in fact a threat to the body.
 We should be able to live in harmony with our surroundings.